 The penalties for misconduct range from warning to expulsion- see the list in the list in the Conduct Process section.
-Typically, students who have violated the Student Code of Conduct will be referred to the Student Health Services for assessment and Hawk Reach Services to complete an individualized education plan.
+Typically, students who have violated the Student Code of Conduct will be referred to the Student Health Services for assessment and Hawkreach Services to complete an individualized education plan.
 A Health and Substance Abuse Educator will meet with the student and complete an assessment covering alcohol and other drug use history, reason for referral, family and personal history, health concerns, safety issues, and the consequences associated with use.
 The educator will also assess the student's readiness for change and establish behavior change goals.
 NSU employee sanctions are listed in the employee handbook.
 Local, state, and federal laws provide for a variety of legal sanctions and penalties for the unlawful possession or distribution of illicit drugs and alcohol.
-These sanctions include, but are not limited to, incarceration and monetary fines.